PowerDNS/pdns/docs/markdown/types.md

 # Supported Record Types
-This chapter lists all record types PDNS supports, and how they are stored in backends.
+This chapter lists all record types PowerDNS supports, and how they are stored in backends.
 The list is mostly alphabetical but some types are grouped.

 **Warning**: Host names and the MNAME of a SOA records are NEVER terminated with